Mixed Breed Dogs

 About the Doxle

-The Doxle is a medium mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Doxle is an excellent choice for first-time dog owners.
+The Doxle is a cross between the Dachshund and Beagle.
+The Doxle is a small mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Doxle is an excellent choice for first-time dog owners.
 Typically standing 5 to 15 inches and weighing 11 to 30 pounds, this breed has a life expectancy of 12 to 14 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Doxle brings a distinct combination of traits that sets it apart.
 The Doxle is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Doxle loves being close to its people and forms strong bonds with every member of the household.